 Welcome to Queens Road Surgery

-Please bear with us, if you do experience any issues with the new phone system.
-We are working hard to try and rectify any problems, as they occur.
+Please bear with us, we are working hard to try and rectify any problems, as they occur.

 Our website is designed to provide clear help and information for our patients and those they care for in an easy and convenient format.

 You can check surgery opening times and let us know what you think of the service we provide.

 Please click on the link below to find out more about additional appointments at Spring Hall Group practice.

 IMPROVED ACCESS HUB - INFORMATION AND OPENING TIMES

 GDPR PRIVACY NOTICE